Richmond, Utah: Education

 Education in Richmond is over the Cache School District, with White Pine Elementary on the north side of Richmond.
-All 7th and 8th grade students in the north end of Cache School District attend North Cache Middle School, and advance to Sky View High School in Smithfield, Utah, or Green Canyon High School in North Logan, Utah.
+All students in grades 7-8 in the north end of Cache School District attend North Cache Middle School, and advance to Sky View High School in Smithfield, Utah, or Green Canyon High School in North Logan, Utah.

 Media

 In 1971, Richmond resident Arthur Morin and 11 of his children drove 2,700 miles (4,300 km) in a camper to Lehigh Acres, Florida, to compete as finalists in the All American Family competition.

 In 2003, part of the film Napoleon Dynamite was filmed in Richmond's Big J's fast-food restaurant.

 In 2006, Richmond resident Sue Morgan was the first woman from Utah to compete in the Iditarod Trail Sled Dog Race.

 In 2020, the Rezzimax Pain Tuner Pro, invented in Richmond, was named "Coolest Thing Made In Utah".

+In a 2025 Utah Subcounty Estimate by the Kem C. Gardner Policy Institute at the University of Utah, Richmond was listed as the 7th fastest growing city in Utah.